demisto/content/Packs/GraphQL/Integrations/GraphQL/README.md

 >| reaction: {"content": "HOORAY"}<br/>subject: {"id": "MDU6SXNzdWUyMzEzOTE1NTE="} |

 ## Troubleshooting
-  - If you are encountering the error `GraphQLError: Cannot query field`, uncheck the **Fetch the schema from the transport** integration parameter.
+  - If you are encountering the error `GraphQLError: Cannot query field`, you may be failing because of a schema validation error.
+Uncheck the **Fetch the schema from the transport** integration parameter to disable the schema validation.